Husband arrested for trying to kill his wife with ant poison: Police

 Police in Cumberland County have charged Eugene Pittman with first-degree attempted murder after he put ant poison in his wife's meal, according to Durham ABC station WTVD.

+Pittman's wife noticed a strange, sweet taste in her food, according to the arrest warrant.
+Carmen Jackson-Pittman even jokingly asked while she was eating whether he was trying to poison her, the warrant alleges.

-According to the arrest warrant, Pittman's wife noticed a strange taste in her food, and fell unconscious soon thereafter.
-When she awoke, the warrant states, her hands and mouth were duct taped and Pittman was attempting to suffocate her.
+Jackson-Pittman ended up falling asleep and when she awoke, the warrant states, her hands and mouth were duct-taped and Pittman was attempting to suffocate her.

-His wife told police that he removed his hand from covering her nose and told her she had to leave or he would kill her.
+His wife told police that he removed his hand from covering her nose and told her, "You have two choices: You can leave, or you can die."

-Pittman was arrested on Monday.
+The incident happened May 12, but Pittman was arrested on Monday.

-The warrant says Pittman put Terro ant poison in her meal.
+Pittman put Terro ant poison in her meal, according to the warrant.
 The main ingredient in the poison is borax, which can cause unconsciousness, renal failure and respiratory depression in "severe poisonings," according to the Pesticide Action Network, a nonprofit that tracks pesticides in food and the environment.

-Court records show the 52-year-old man is being held at Cumberland Detention Center on $50,000 bond.
+The 52-year-old man is being held at Cumberland Detention Center on $50,000 bond, court records show.

 Husband arrested for trying to kill his wife with ant poison: Police